kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 **Note**: This section is only required when the worker nodes provider `WORKER_NODE_PROVIDER` is set to `classic`.
 For other infrastructures, IBM Cloud Block Storage is already set up as the cluster's default storage class.

 When using the `classic` worker nodes provider of IBM Cloud Kubernetes cluster, by default, it uses [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) based on NFS as the default storage class.
 File Storage is designed to run RWX (read-write multiple nodes) workloads with proper security built around it.
-Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) which is needed for DEX and Kubeflow Jupyter Server.
+Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) which is needed for OIDC authservice and Kubeflow Jupyter Server.

 [IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box and optimized RWO (read-write single node) which is used on all Kubeflow's persistent volume claim.